Penang Skills Development Centre: History

 Rapid industrialisation in Penang, initiated by the establishment of free industrial zones (FIZs) at Bayan Lepas and Perai between 1972 and 1980, significantly increased the demand for a skilled workforce.
 State authorities and the private sector recognised that for Penang to retain its attractiveness to investors, the development of its human capital needed to align with technological advancements.

 PSDC was formed in 1989 as a result of a public-private partnership involving the Penang state government, Universiti Sains Malaysia and three American multinational companies (MNCs) operating within the state – Intel, Hewlett-Packard and Motorola.
 Although human resource development is primarily the responsibility of the federal government, PSDC received land and financial support from both the federal and state governments.

 PSDC was largely driven by the private sector, with the multinational companies forming a steering committee, and providing access to equipment and trainers.
 Training programs were developed by the private sector to align with industrial needs.
 These provided PSDC with a level of autonomy in its decision making and allowed it to adapt its courses to evolving skill requirements.
 In addition, the federal government offered a 200% tax deduction on training expenses for companies that sent their employees to PSDC.
 By 2012, PSDC had a membership of about 150 companies and was 80% financed by the private sector.

 Between 2007 and 2010, PSDC provided training for over 150,000 individuals to enhance their employment prospects.
 Its accomplishments have spurred the establishment of similar skills training institutes in other Malaysian states except Perlis and Kelantan, with all of them now affiliated to become the Federation of Malaysian Skills Development Centres (FMSDC).

 Structure

 The Penang Skills Development Centre Building is located in Phase III of the Bayan Lepas Free Industrial Zone and is divided into three blocks, each with different facilities and purposes.
+The floor numberings are designated using the North American system rather than the British System, with Level 1 (equivalent to Ground Floor) being the lowest.